10 Delicious Treats Registered Dietitians Eat to Satisfy Sugar Cravings

 Oatmeal with berries, nuts, and dark chocolate

 One sweet way to start the day?
 Oatmeal with fresh raspberries, chopped dates, roasted organic hazelnuts, and mini dark chocolate chips.
-"This recipe is great balancing energy levels.
-Oats have a lot of fiber that supports digestion, while hazelnuts add healthy fats," says Cohn.
-Love oatmeal?
-Try these 10 delicious ideas to make overnight oats more flavorful than ever.
+“This recipe is great balancing energy levels.
+Oats have a lot of fiber that supports digestion, while hazelnuts add healthy fats,” says Cohn.
+(Love oatmeal?
+These are the other health benefits of eating oatmeal.)

 DIY dark chocolate avocado mousse